 Title of Collection: Mandatory Civil Rights Data Collection.

-Abstract: The collection, use and reporting of education data is an integral component of the mission of the U.S. Department of Education (ED).
-EDFacts, an ED initiative to put performance data at the center of ED's policy, management, and budget decision-making processes for all K-12 education programs, has transformed the way in which ED collects and uses data.
+Abstract: The collection, use, and reporting of education data is an integral component of the mission of the U.S. Department of Education (ED).
+EDFacts, Start Printed Page 49278an ED initiative to put performance data at the center of ED's policy, management, and budget decision-making processes for all K-12 education programs, has transformed the way in which ED collects and uses data.
 For school years 2009-10 and 2011-12, the Civil Rights Data Collection (CRDC) was approved by OMB as part of the EDFacts information collection (1875-0240).
-For school years 2013-14 and 2015-16, the Office for Civil Rights (OCR) is clearing the CRDC as a separate collection from EDFacts.
-ED's CRDC information collection is modeled after the most current EDFacts information collection approved by OMB (1875-0240).
-As with previous CRDC collections, the purpose of the 2013-14 and 2015-16 CRDC is to obtain vital data related to the civil rights laws requirement that public local educational agencies (LEAs) and elementary and secondary schools provide equal educational opportunity.
-ED has extensively analyzed the uses of every data element collected in the 2011-12 CRDC and sought advice from experts across ED to refine, improve, and where appropriate, add or remove data elements from the collection.
-The 2013-14 and 2015-16 CRDC redesign effort ensured that, while several new indicators were added to the collection, data elements also were removed where appropriate.
+For school years 2013-14, 2015-16, and 2017-18, the Office for Civil Rights (OCR) cleared the CRDC as a separate collection from EDFacts.
+The currently proposed revised CRDC information collection for school year 2019-20 is modeled after the most recent OMB-approved EDFacts information collection (1850-0925).
+For the 2019-20 CRDC, OCR is proposing some changes, and those changes will have the net effect of reducing burden on school districts.
+As with previous CRDC collections, the purpose of the 2019-20 CRDC is to obtain vital data related to the civil rights laws' requirement that public local educational agencies (LEAs) and elementary and secondary schools provide equal educational opportunity.
+ED has analyzed the uses of many data elements collected in the 2013-14 and 2015-16 CRDCs and sought advice from experts across ED to refine, improve, and where appropriate, add or remove data elements from the collection.
 ED also made the CRDC data definitions and metrics consistent with other mandatory collections across ED wherever possible.
-The proposed additions and changes to the 2013-14 and 2015-16 CRDC reflect the need for a deeper understanding of and accurate data about the educational opportunities and school context for our nation's students.
 ED seeks OMB approval under the Paperwork Reduction Act to collect from LEAs, the elementary and secondary education data described in the sections of Attachment A. In addition, ED requests that LEAs and other stakeholders respond to the directed questions found in Attachment A-5.

 End Supplemental Information